mindscan-de/BrightFlux/README.md

 * Create Sequence-Diagrams from Log messages / log data frames
 * Create Activity-Diagrams from Log messages / log data frames
 * have multiple views / diagram options for the same logs to understand particular system behavior

-Machine Learning and Pattern recognition and anomaly Detection on Log-Data
-* We need Column-Ingest processing to clean up the data / separate the data from meta information e.g. Filename, method name, line of implementation
-* "Fraud detection" - Predict next line and evaluate, score how much the next line was/is expected...
-If not expected -> Found an anomaly
-* Extract / Train / Predict / Classification / Model Update / ML Model Server
-  * using labeling techniques to mark suspicious occurrences and make them available for machine learning training
-  * like this is "ok", this is "suspicious", this indicates a "problem" in case we see a particular message when some value in the message is bigger than a threshold
-* NER for log messages

 Support Calculations between Rows or Columns